-Note that the figure applies only to the one recovery with exceptionally stable inflation.
+Note that this method applies only to the one recovery with exceptionally stable inflation.
 In the other recoveries, actual inflation was sufficiently variable that we cannot make a similar inference.
 And there is no case of a recession with constant inflation, so there is no direct information about the natural rate during recessions, using this approach.
-In Section 4.3.2, we discuss existing econometric approaches to solving this problem.